HeinNaing/AI-solution-MERN-stack-project/README.md

 Sure!
-Here is the full README file for the `AI-solution-MERN-stack-project` repository:
+Here is the updated README file for the `AI-solution-MERN-stack-project` repository:

 ```markdown
 # AI Solution MERN Stack Project